fcambus/motyl/examples/pages/index.md

 ### Installing a theme

-Clone the [Chrysalide](https://github.com/fcambus/chrysalide) theme repository and place the files in the `themes` directory.
+Clone the [Chrysalide](https://github.com/fcambus/chrysalide) theme repository and place it in the `themes` directory.

 ## Usage